-Why the Churches in India Must Practice Church Membership
+Why Churches Must Practice Church Membership?

-Many churchgoers in India have no understanding of the significance of church membership.
+Many churchgoers have no understanding of the significance of church membership.
 Some have misconceived notions because of unhealthy membership practices by some denominational churches.
 They have seen in these churches that church membership is all about paying money to the church in order to get the privileges they offer, such as solemnizing marriages and auspicious occasions, and providing a six feet space to bury the dead bodies in their cemeteries.

 Well, this is not what a healthy and meaningful membership is like.
 Church membership is not like a membership in a social club where you pay some money and enroll your name to simply enjoy its privileges.
 Biblical church membership is essentially for spiritual welfare, not for material benefits.

 The following are the two primary reasons why I believe church membership is essential in local churches.

 1. We need church membership for people to hear the biblical gospel and must be given an opportunity to genuinely put their trust in Christ Jesus.I come across so many people who claim to believe in Christ Jesus, but after talking to them for a while, it becomes obvious that they are ignorant of the gospel of Christ.

 Multitudes of people claim to be members of local churches without knowing the gospel.
 Their belief is in Christ the healer or in Christ the problem-solver or in Christ who materially blesses, but not in Christ who is crucified on the cross to pay the price for the forgiveness of sin.

 Added to this problem is the passion of many pastors whose focus is only on increasing the numbers of the church rather than being concerned to make sure that their members know the gospel and are saved.